fuse-box/fuse-box/docs/quantum.md

 exports.hello = hello;
 ```

 But it will not work if you start playing around with module and exports and start re-assigning values.
-Quantum performs the tree-shaking algorythm on modules that conform to certain standards.
+Quantum performs the tree-shaking algorithm on modules that conform to certain standards.
 For example, transplied from es6 to es5.

-Quantum doesn't not really remove `var hello = function(){}` and leaves it up for UglifyJS to decide, that's why it's important to enable it.
+Quantum doesn't really remove `var hello = function(){}`, it actually leaves it up for UglifyJS to decide, that's why it's important to enable it.

 So in our case the resulting code will look as follows: